dprodanov/dspquad/README.md

 # dspquad
 Quadrature for DSP

-double exponential and adpative quadrature methods
+The purpose of the package is to provide routines for the double exponential and adpative quadrature methods in Java.
+In additon, many special functions, having integral representations are implemented